BBBase-EHeresy-PPPub/PPPub/docs/battle_companies/good_battle_companies.md

 ### FIEFDOMS

 Since the days of old, the Fiefdoms of Gondor have stood ready to defend their realm in times of need.
-Despite the skilled standing armies hosted by the cities under Gondor’s protection, peace is an elusive goal.
+Despite the skilled standing armies hosted by the cities under Gondor's protection, peace is an elusive goal.
 Orc packs frequently assault cities and outposts, spreading death and devastation, while Corsair slave raids are a constant threat along the southern coastlines.

-In response, bands of warriors from Gondor’s major cities patrol the lands to protect the race of Men from the threats of Mordor.
+In response, bands of warriors from Gondor's major cities patrol the lands to protect the race of Men from the threats of Mordor.
 Notably, aspiring Swan Knights from Dol Amroth often gather forces from Lossarnach, Lamedon, and Morthond to confront and quell these dangers.

 **STARTING BATTLECOMPANY**